Green Smoothie Gourmet

 Sprinkle Cookie Sticks

-Sprinkle cookie sticks are made with only two wholesome ingredients and are a fun snappy cookie that is perfect for a cookie platter, birthday celebration and a fun kid-friendly cooking project.
+These easy sprinkle cookie sticks are made with only 2 wholesome ingredients and are fun snappy cookie perfect for a cookie platter, birthday celebration and a fun kid-friendly cooking project.

-Sprinkle cookie sticks taste like sugar cookies and are as fun to decorate.
+Easy sprinkle cookie sticks taste like sugar cookies and are as fun to decorate.
 I dipped mine in chocolate and sprinkled them with colorful sprinkles but you can decorate them in many other ways.
-For instance, you could also sprinkle them with crushed vegan chocolate chip cookies or dip them in coconut butter (white).
+For instance, you could also sprinkle them with crushed chocolate chip cookies without brown sugar, or dip them in coconut butter (white).

-They are super easy to make.
+Like my matcha green tea cookies, or my 2 Ingredient sugar cookies, these cookie sticks are super easy to make.
 Just mix the batter and bake.
 Yes, there is some chilling involved, but that's to be sure you keep that fun stick shape.
+And if you think sprinkles are fun, consider my birthday sugar cookie bars.

 Jump to: